-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Persisting authorization data in Workers KV

-persistAuth function to handle the request and parse the appropriate authorization info from it.
-Let’s begin by parsing the JSON body returned back from Auth0:
+persistAuth function to handle the request and parse the appropriate authorization information from it.
+Begin by parsing the JSON body returned back from Auth0:

 workers-site/auth0.js